Adversarial Detection by Approximation of Ensemble Boundary: Conclusion

-While the experiments here use images, the proposed approach of modelling two-class ensemble decision boundaries could in principle be applied to any application area.
+A further limitation of this study is that it is restricted to images.
+However, while the experiments here use images, the proposed approach of modelling two-class ensemble decision boundaries could in principle be applied to any application area.
+Further work will be aimed at carrying out experiments on more diverse datasets including pilot studies on wider applications.

 The analysis in this paper is restricted to two-class problems, but it may be easier to understand \textit{DNNs} using two-class, before considering the more complex multi-class case.
-From a practical standpoint, it should be possible to scale the approach to multi-class using \textit{Error-Correcting-Output-Codes (ECOC)} \cite{Verma}, which reduces multi-class problems to two class.
-Overall, further study is warranted into using Walsh coefficients for combining classifier decisions to model the ensemble decision boundary for adversarial robustness and for understanding \textit{DNN} transferability and learning.
+Further work will be aimed at scaling the approach to multi-class using \textit{Error-Correcting-Output-Codes (ECOC)} \cite{Verma}, which reduces multi-class problems to two class.

+The topic of adversarial robustness highlights an important difference between machine and human learning.
+Further study is warranted into using Walsh coefficients for combining classifier decisions to model the ensemble decision boundary for a better understanding of \textit{DNN} learning. \\ \\ \\ \textbf{DECLARATIONS} \\ \\ \textbf{Conflict of interest} The author declares that there is no conflict of competing interests.